What is the Egg diet?

 This dietary plan has a number of variations:

-The 14-day egg diet is perhaps the most widespread among dieters.Following this variation, you have to consume 3 meals a day, yet only one of them must be based on hard-boiled eggs.
-The rest of dishes can include, for instance, fish or poultry.
-It is also crucial to add spinach, broccoli, or other vegetables to your plate, which will help you increase the fiber intake and make the diet more balanced.
+The 14-day egg diet is perhaps the most widespread among dieters.
+Following this variation, you have to consume 3 meals a day, yet only one of them must be based on hard-boiled eggs.
+The rest of the dishes can include, for instance, fish or poultry.
+It is also crucial to add spinach, broccoli, or other vegetables to your plate, which will help you increase the fibre intake and make your diet more balanced.
 Remember: you shouldn’t consume exclusively proteins on the Egg diet.

 The egg&grapefruit diet is quite similar to the previous one and takes the same period of time.
-The difference is that you have to eat a half of grapefruit each time you have a meal.
+The difference is that you have to eat half of grapefruit each time you have a meal.
 It is important to avoid any other fruit.
 Grapefruit will increase your metabolism and help to shed pounds.

-The eggs-only diet is considered mono-diet.
+The eggs-only diet is considered mono diet.
 People following this diet are allowed to eat only hard-boiled eggs and drink water for two weeks.
-However, following crash diets is proven to be detrimental to human body.
+However, following crash diets is proven to be detrimental to the human body.
 Limiting yourself to a single food item for two weeks can lead to a number of health conditions.
 The dieters should also minimize any physical exercises in order to avoid fatigue, which means that this is not a diet for those striving to get fit.
 This variation of the Egg diet is harmful to your body, and it is not recommended to stick to it.

 Neither of the variants permits snacking: 3 meals is your upper limit.
 Moreover, sparkling sweet beverages are also banned: plain water, tea, and coffee are your only options.